Muaz1425/Hide-and-Seek-room/README.md

 `I love welcome messages`

-The hint is about welcom messages. it must be realted with MOTD (Message Of The Day) file.
+The hint is about welcom messages. it must be related with MOTD (Message Of The Day) file.
 Checking the directory `/etc/update.motd.d` we can see the last obfuscated string.

 ![App Screenshot](https://github.com/Muaz1425/Hide-and-Seek-room/blob/main/Images/HideAndSeekPart5.png)